 - An evaluated Citizenship, Personal, Social, Health and Economic (CPSHE) curriculum that aims to provide pupils with the knowledge, understanding and skills they need to enhance their emotional and social knowledge and well-being.
 Please visit our website to see the topics that are included within this area of the curriculum. - Pupil and Parent voice mechanisms are in place and are monitored for effectiveness. - Small group evidence-led interventions to support pupil's well-being are delivered to targeted pupils and groups.
-These are identified on the SEND provision map located on the college website and aim to support improved interaction skills, emotional resilience and wellbeing. - Pupils who find outside class times difficult are provided with alternative small group opportunities within the college and action is taken to develop their social interaction skills. - The ASD Resource Base provides additional support for pupils on the autism spectrum, in order to support their language and communication difficulties / social skills within a specialised, resourced setting.
+These aim to support improved interaction skills, emotional resilience and wellbeing. - Pupils who find outside class times difficult are provided with alternative small group opportunities within the college and action is taken to develop their social interaction skills. - The ASD Resource Base provides additional support for pupils on the autism spectrum, in order to support their language and communication difficulties / social skills within a specialised, resourced setting.